Krish44/MyDocs/Oracle/OracleConcepts.md

  * decode can not be used outside a query
  * Case can be used

-## Materialised view vs. view

-- Difference betweeen MV and V:
-- Materialized views are disk based and are updated periodically based upon the query definition.
-- Views are virtual only and run the query definition each time they are accessed.
-- View takes larger execution time, but mview takes smaller execution time than views (for the same select statement).
-- Indexes can be created on mviews to gain more performance, but indexes cannot be created on views.
 ## Exception Handling
 To handle certain kinds of errors meaningful to your PL/SQL program.
  - Other than 'when others' and 'no data found'